Oklahoma Democratic Party: Statehood and the 20th Century

 Democratic opposition to deficit spending in the late 1930s marked a growing conservative movement in the party, which led to a 1941 constitutional amendment requiring legislators to pass a balanced budget.

 After the federal Voting Rights Act and congressional reapportionment in Oklahoma in the 1960s, black state lawmakers returned to the Oklahoma Legislature, this time many aligning with the Democratic Party and hailing from Tulsa or Oklahoma City.

 Since the 1980s the party has seen a decline as Christian fundamentalists have shifted to the Republican Party.
 The Democratic Party has not attained more than 41 percent of the vote for president.

 21st Century

 As of 2000 about 55 percent of Oklahoma voters registered as Democrats.
-The party continues to decline in strength in both the Oklahoma Legislature and executive branch.
-For the first time since statehood, Republicans held all statewide-elected offices starting in 2011.
+The party continued to decline in strength in both the Oklahoma Legislature and executive branch during the 2000 and 2010s.
+In 2011, Republicans held all statewide-elected offices, a first for the party.
+However, this downward trend was halted in the late 2010s, with Oklahoma Democrats stabilizing at approximately 20 seats in the State House and 8 seats in the State Senate.
+Furthermore, Kendra Horn managed to defeat Republican Steve Russell in 2018, becoming the first Democratic Representative from Oklahoma since 2010.

 In the 2020 Oklahoma elections, Democrat Mauree Turner became the first Muslim Oklahoma state legislator and the first publicly non-binary U.S. state legislator in the United States.

+In the 2022 Gubernatorial Election, ODP ran Joy Hofmeister the State Superintendent of Public Instruction.
+Hofmeister, a former Republican, defeated Constance Johnson a State Senator associated with the Democratic Socialists of America, in the Democratic primary.
+In the general election against incumbent Republican Governor Kevin Stitt, education and pandemic-related issues dominated the closer than expected race, however, Stitt won re-election with 55.4% of the vote against Hofmeister's 41.8%.